-A country that left us surprised by the kindness and sympathy of its people, its beautiful beaches, its extraordinary mountains and panoramas and, as expected, its food.
+On our culinary journey through the Balkans, we were visiting Albania.
+A country that left us surprised by the kindness and sympathy of its people, its beautiful beaches, its extraordinary mountains, panoramas and, as expected, its food.

-The gastronomic map of Albania, which we went hand in hand into the area we saw that it is very similar to the rest of the Balkans, it also has its own characteristics.
-On the Adriatic coast, as expected, fishes and seafood are everywhere.
-The use of olive oil, olives, tomato, feta cheese, yogurt, are also common in Albania.
-In the north, meat is widely used, in general beef, although innumerable recipes with lamb are also highlighted and as far as poultry are concerned chicken, goose and turkey are commonly consumed.
+Meat is widely consumed in the north of the country.
+You can find as well many recipes with beef although innumerable dishes with lamb are also served.
+As far as poultry are concerned, chicken, goose and turkey are commonly consumed.
 Its national dish, the Tave Kosi, is lamb meat and rice baked with a special sauce of yogurt and eggs, which can remind us of some Greek dishes.

 Vegetables and fresh fruits are common in the Albanian diet, thanks to weather permitting.